-As mentioned before, a running watch is also a good idea, but not required for beginners.
-All other gear is just extras unless running long distance which requires hydration and fuel gear.
+As mentioned before, a running watch is also a good idea but not required for beginners.
+All other gear is just extras unless running long distances, which requires hydration and fuel gear.

 7. Nail Down Proper Form

-One of the main reasons why running feels hard or uncomfortable for beginners is because these runners have poor form.
+One of the main reasons running feels hard or uncomfortable for beginners is that these runners have poor form.